How to Connect an AI Agent to Your Data Warehouse

 How long does setup take?

 Under 30 minutes for most teams.
-Install the CLI, connect your warehouse, define a few metrics in YAML, and run bon mcp.
+Install the CLI, run bon init, connect your warehouse, define a few metrics in YAML, and run bon deploy.
 The tutorial above walks through each step with working code examples.